Drain Field Expansion

 When should I expand my drain field?

 You should expand your drain field when you notice ponded water over the leach field, experience frequent backups, or plan to add bedrooms or bathrooms to your property.
 A failing perc test or a health department notice about an overloaded system also signals that expansion is overdue.
+In some cases, expansion is the best option to avoid a more costly full replacement.

 Why can’t I just repair the existing drain field?